WHAT'S SCRUM ABOUT?

 - Estimates are optional.

-- New requirements within WIP limits are possible at any time.
+- New requirements within the WIP limitation are possible at any time.

 - No prescribed roles

-- Board can be shared by 1-n persons and is continuously maintained.
+- Board can be shared by 1-n people and is continuously maintained.

 USE OF SCRUM & KANBAN

-Scrum and Kanban can be used in many places and offer different focal points.
+Scrum and Kanban can be used in many places and offer different focuses.

-Over time, the construct ScrumBan has also established itself, which wants to combine the strengths of the different frameworks in order to increase efficiency even more.
+Over time, the construct ScrumBan has also established itself, which aims to combine the strengths of the different frameworks to increase efficiency even more.

-Nevertheless, we would like to advise you to test each framework for itself in order to identify its strengths and problems.
-It is rather counter-productive to pick the "raisins" from the respective framework, because problems arise during implementation.
+Nevertheless, we would like to advise you to test each framework on its own in order to recognize the strengths and problems.
+It is rather counter-productive to pick the "raisins" out of the respective framework because problems will occur during implementation.

-What all frameworks have in common: they should uncover problems - so that we can solve them faster.
-For this reason it is desirable that the underlying problems become visible with the use of a framework.
+What all frameworks have in common is that they are designed to uncover problems - so that we can solve them faster.
+For this reason, it is desirable that with the use of a framework, the underlying problems become visible.